biocore/songbird/README.md

 Again, the numbers vary greatly by dataset.
 But you want to see the curve decaying, and plateau as close to zero as possible (the above Tensorboard example is a nice one).

 ## Adjusting models to get reasonable fitting

+It's worth noting that, ignoring stuff like `--output-dir`, **the only required parameters to Songbird** are a feature table, metadata, and a formula.
+The reason we specifically set the `--epochs` and `--differential-prior` in the example Songbird runs on the Redsea dataset above was because these parameters were chosen based on consulting Tensorboard to make sure the model was properly fitting.

 It's recommended to start with a small formula (with only a few variables in the model) and increase from there, because it makes debugging easier.
 If your graphs are going down but not exponentially and not plateauing, you should consider increasing the number of iterations by increasing `--epochs`/`--p-epochs`.